learntilldead/GettingAndCleaningData/README.md

 The data set is in the "UCI HAR Dataset".

-Run the script in the root folder of the repository will generate the same result as in the "result.txt".
+Running the script in the root folder of the repository will generate the same result as in the "result.txt".

 Also the code book explains the variables in the result.